AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-57/acsd-62965-fixes-missing-localizedexception-message-in-graphql-order-placement-response.md

 <u>Actual results</u>:

-If a `LocalizedException` occurs, the exception message is not get included in the order place GraphQL response.
+If a `LocalizedException` occurs, the exception message is not included in the order placement GraphQL response.

 ## Apply the patch